CamDavidsonPilon/lifelines/docs/Examples.rst

     df = add_covariate_to_timeline(base_df, cv, duration_col="time", id_col="id", event_col="E")

-Event variables
+Event variables: ``event_df``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another very common operation is to fold in event data.
-For example, a dataset that contains information about the dates of an event (and NULLS if the event didn't occur).
-For example:
+Another very common operation is to add event data to our time-varying dataset.
+For example, a dataset/SQL table that contains information about the dates of an event (and NULLS if the event didn't occur).
+An example SQL query may look like:

 .. code-block:: mysql